 3. Assignment:

 Students are expected to work in groups of 3 on this assignment.
 This assignment is worth 20% of the total final mark.
-The assignment is a pamphlet related to the following:
+The assignment is a patient teaching pamphlet and its presentation related to content in this course.